patterns-app/patterns-devkit/snapflow/helpers/connectors/README.md

 - per-record request and response
 - bulk download (csv, gz, etc)

-- get records obj from response
+- get records obj from req response
+- get next request from req response and records
+- records exhausted from req response records

 ## Refresh behavior

+Modes:

 - Get all every time (no state)
   - least efficient but sometimes only option